angelosalatino/cso-classifier/README.md

 classifier.update(force = True)
 ```

-By just running ```update()``` without parameters, the system will check the version of the ontology/model that is currently using against the lastest version remotely available.
+By just running ```update()``` without parameters, the system will check the version of the ontology/model that is currently using, against the lastest available version.
 The update will be performed if one of the two or both are outdated.
-Instead with ```update(force = True)``` the system will force the update by deleting the ontology/model that is currently using and downloading their latest version.
+Instead with ```update(force = True)``` the system will force the update by deleting the ontology/model that is currently using, and downloading their latest version.

 ### Version

-This functionality return the version of the CSO Classifier and CSO ontology you are currently using.
-It will also check online if there is a newer version for both of them and suggest how to update.
+This functionality returns the version of the CSO Classifier and CSO ontology you are currently using.
+It will also check online if there is a newer version, for both of them, and suggest how to update.

 ```python
 import classifier.classifier as classifier